 Viking River Cruises.
 Their river cruise ships don't sail to Bermuda, cruise only on European and other rivers.
 Their ships are not registered in Bermuda but in Germany. etc. However, a good number of Viking corporate entities are Bermuda-registered including: Viking Bermuda Ltd, since 3/27/2013; Viking Cruises Ltd, since 8/21/2012; Viking Holdings Ltd, since 8/21/12; Viking Ocean Cruises Finance Ltd, since 9/26/2012; Viking Ocean Cruises Ltd, since 12/20/2011; Viking River Cruises Ltd, since 9/23/2005; Viking River Cruises (Bermuda) Ltd, since 11/30/2010 and more.

 World's 10 best cruise ports.
 See http://www.aarp.org/travel/cruises/info-12-2012/which-cruise-vacation-port-trips.html?cmp=NLC-TRVL-NMCTRL-031913-TS3#slide1.

-Unpack once and - except in Bermuda - wake up every morning in a uniquely different fascinating destination.
+Unpack once and - except in Bermuda, where you'll likely be at the same port overnight during your stay - wake up every morning in a uniquely different fascinating destination.

 The typical cruise ship has teams of room stewards, chefs and waiters working 7 days a week to clean all cabins per day and prepare and serve three or four meals a day to hundreds or thousands of passengers, with provisions always made before sailing for the full complement of passengers.